Kate Middleton News: Kate ‘Taking The Reins,’ Honors London Attack Victims

 — Fun Signs & Graffiti (@SignsFun) March 23, 2017

-Kate took those words to heart, and “put on a brave face” to attend to her scheduled royal engagements.
+Kate took those words to heart, and “put on a brave face” to attend her scheduled royal engagements.
 However, when she spoke to the mental health charity group, Middleton did not forget the people who died and who lost loved ones in the attacks.

 Before she began her original comments, Kate asked people to join in sending thoughts and prayers to “all those sadly affected by yesterday’s terrible attack in Westminster.”